rladigital/rla-static-site/src/pages/news/10-questions-with…-andy-orritt.md

 **When you’re not in the barn, what do you get up to?**

 During the week, mainly being tired.
-I have 3 children, so weeknights are pretty much a siege negotiation until they are in bed.
-My weekends are filled with under-12s football, trips to the beach/forest, constantly 'sorting out' the garage, under-10s football and swimming lessons.
-When I do get a couple of hours to myself, I’ll more than likely fall asleep watching either Match of the Day, or the worst film currently available on Netflix.
+I have 3 children, so weeknights are essentially my wife and I taking turns playing good cop/bad cop in tense siege negotiation until all 3 are in bed.
+My weekends are filled with under-12s football, trips to the beach/forest, constantly 'sorting out' the garage and going to the park When I do get a couple of hours to myself, I’ll more than likely fall asleep watching either Match of the Day, or the worst film currently available on Netflix.

 **What would you do if you weren’t in the marketing industry?**